 Pronunciation of 'Anticoagulant'

-The word 'anticoagulant' refers to a substance that prevents blood clotting.
-It is pronounced as 'æn.ti.koʊˈæɡ.jə.lənt' in American English.
+The word 'anticoagulant' is pronounced as /ˌæn.ti.koʊˈæɡ.jə.lənt/ in English (en-US).
+It refers to a substance that prevents blood clotting.

 Word Origin

-The word 'anticoagulant' originates from Latin, combining 'anti-' meaning 'against' and 'coagulant' derived from 'coagulare,' meaning 'to curdle or clot.'
+The word 'anticoagulant' originates from Latin, combining 'anti-' meaning 'against' and 'coagulant' meaning 'causing coagulation'.

 Pronunciation Details